Denistone East

 An assessment of population growth drivers in Denistone East reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Denistone East statistical area (Lv2) is estimated to be around 2,285 as of November 2025.
-This figure reflects a decrease of 7 people since the Census conducted in 2021, which reported a population of 2,292.
-The current resident population estimate of 2,282 by AreaSearch is based on an examination of the latest ERP data release by the ABS (June 2024) and the validation of 20 new addresses since the Census date.
-This results in a population density ratio of 3,264 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Based on ABS population updates and AreaSearch validation, the estimated population of Denistone East as of Feb 2026 is around 2,294.
+This reflects an increase of 2 people since the 2021 Census, which reported a population of 2,292.
+The change was inferred from AreaSearch's resident population estimate of 2,282 in June 2024 and additional 26 validated new addresses since the Census date.
+This results in a density ratio of 3,277 persons per square kilometer, placing Denistone East in the upper quartile relative to national locations assessed by AreaSearch.
 Overseas migration contributed approximately 86.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+For projections, AreaSearch is using ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Denistone East (SA2) is expected to grow by 211 persons to reach a total population of approximately 2,506 by the year 2041, reflecting an increase of 11.0% over the 17-year period.
+According to aggregated SA2-level projections, Denistone East is expected to grow by 130 persons to 2041, reflecting an increase of 6.8% in total over the 17 years.

 Frequently Asked Questions - Population